Manjushwarofficial/Manjushwarofficial/README.md

 - 🌱 I’m currently learning Data structures and algorithm
 - 📫 You can reach out to me on my email
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm desparately finding people with the same aims and ambition like mine
+- ⚡ Fun fact: I'm desparately finding people with the same aims and ambitions like mine

 <!---
 Manjushwarofficial/Manjushwarofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.